Frequently asked questions

 We believe that:

-• The deepest learning is driven by intrinsic motivation.
-When kids are motivated by wanting to improve because they care about what they're learning, they’re more willing to take risks.
-Prisma learners take pride in what they create, seeking feedback from peers & mentors until their work is their personal best.
+• The deepest learning is driven by intrinsic motivation — When kids are motivated by wanting to improve because they care about what they're learning, they’re more willing to take risks.
+Prisma learners take pride in what they create, seeking feedback from peers and mentors until their work is their personal best.

-• Learning happens in community.
-Sharing their learning helps kids clarify & refine their ideas and motivates them to produce their best work.
+• Learning happens in community — Sharing their learning helps learners clarify and refine their ideas and motivates them to produce their best work.
 We build intentionally small cohorts of learners that get to know each other well.
-We also build a global community, allowing kids to build relationships with kids all over the world.
+We also build a global community, allowing learners to build relationships with kids all over the world.

-• Kids should learn how to think, not what to think.
-To develop the critical thinking skills they will need to thrive, Prisma learners analyze diverse viewpoints and perspectives.
-We encourage kids to ask questions, seek their input, and deeply value their freedom of expression.
+• Kids should learn how to think, not what to think — To develop the critical thinking skills they'll need to thrive, Prisma learners analyze diverse viewpoints and perspectives.
+We encourage kids to ask questions; we seek their input; and we deeply value their freedom of expression.

 +